 I had the chance to go to Cambridge where I read geography at Sidney Sussex College.
 It was a magical time for a girl who had not ventured much beyond the moors of North Yorkshire and summers on the Essex coast.

 Then came a few years travelling around the world with my coffee-trader husband and looking after our two small children - Greece, Germany, Kenya.
 The light and colour of the African landscapes had a big impact on my work.
 I always carried on painting...

 In 1993 I found myself a single mum in Shropshire and began a career in illustration.
 A professional illustrator for 25 years, I have illustrated twenty children’s books for Usborne Publishing and have licensed designs for many international brands.

 In the past few years I have concentrated on fine art and making original pieces,working from my studio in a beautiful old town house in Shrewsbury which I share with with my partner Nigel, a very creative musician.

 Below is a short video that Nigel made about the making of a painting: Into the Rose Garden II, in the summer of 2020.
-Music composed and played by Nigel Elliott.
+And also a little film about my most recent exhibition in December 2020, 'Catch the Light' Music composed and played by Nigel Elliott.